Who was 'satan' in 1st Chronicles 21v1?

 Some have tried to equate 'satan' with God Himself on the basis of 2nd Samuel 24v1 (A.V.)

 However for reasons given hereunder, such an understanding is incorrect.

 (Note that 'the LORD' in the Authorized (KJ) Version should be rendered as 'Yahweh',

-His people of His future purpose with the earth.
+of His future purpose with the redeemed and with the earth.
 Compare Exodus 3v14,15, Numbers 14v21)